About

 BFA, University of Minnesota Twin Cities, sculpture & metal casting, 1997

-Teacher of Record, University of Idaho College of Art and Architecture, Foundations Course, 2022
+Teacher of Record, University of Idaho College of Art and Architecture, Foundations, 2022 – present

-Arkansas Museum of Fine Arts, Wingate Art School (formerly Arkansas Arts Center), wood working, 2013 – 2018
+Arkansas Museum of Fine Arts, Windgate Art School (formerly Arkansas Arts Center), wood working, 2013 – 2018

 Private and community art lessons to youth and teens